 Competitive Summer Internship and Industry Placement with $2,000 bursary – Cairns/Townsville/Mackay

-How would you like to join forces with the 2019 national award winners for “Outstanding University and Business Collaboration for National Benefit” for a unique career-enhancing opportunity in marine science and environmental management?James Cook University’s TropWATER and North Queensland Bulk P...
+How would you like to join forces with an award winning university and industry partnership for a unique career-enhancing opportunity in marine science and environmental management?James Cook University’s TropWATER and North Queensland Bulk P...